kitsandkats/ArchiveDiscourse/README.md

 Forked & adapted from: https://github.com/mcmcclur/ArchiveDiscourse

-See an example of an archived Discourse made using this code is here: https://learn.media.mit.edu/discuss-learn-archive/
+Example of an archived Discourse generated using this code: https://learn.media.mit.edu/discuss-learn-archive/